 - Discharge liens and mortgages

 - Explain tenants’ rights

 We’re open 7 days a week and close homes all across Ontario.
 Contact us for an instant quote when you need a real estate lawyer.

 Whether you hire an Ontario realtor or sell your house privately, you’ll need a real estate lawyer to finalize the transaction.
 Axess Law has a remote real estate attorney near you to review agreements of purchase and sale and advise you on how to preserve your right to withdraw your acceptance or potentially keep the buyer’s deposit.

 Handshake agreements to sell major investments like real estate may be legally binding, but you need to get real estate offers in writing to enforce your rights as a seller.
 Axess Law’s professional legal team drafts standard legal forms you need to complete a property sale on time.
 We ensure you have the legal documents you require to transfer ownership to your buyer.

 You could get a real estate agent to amend the agreement of purchase and sale if you or a buyer change your mind.
 Using a licensed real estate lawyer ensures the amended agreement is legally valid, and that you understand how new terms or conditions the buyer includes will affect your ability to close the deal.

-We search the title to property you own, and advise you if construction liens or financial claims are holding up your ability to sell your home or land.
+We search the title of the property you own and advise you if construction liens or financial claims are holding up your ability to sell your home or land.
 Legally married spouses have to consent to the sale of a matrimonial home.
 Axess Law ensures you have spousal consent to sell.

 Affordable Legal Services for Assumable Mortgages